prajaktakoli/obsidian/Introduction.md

 - Thank you for giving me this opportunity to introduce myself.
 Here is a bit about myself.
-My full name is Prajakta Koli.
+My full name is Prajakta Koli and based out of Pune.
 I am full stack software developer having 6 years experience in developing responsive web applications.
 - I started working at Fiserv on web based applications.
-For 2which was based on payment domain
+Major based on payment domain
+- I continued my journey at TietoEvry where the product was a case and document management tool, I worked on Angular 7 and ASP.Net core and DBs
+- Currently I am working at Barclays for past 2.5 years and recen